RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Getting-started.md

-*Note:* You'll need the full build to load .proto data.
-NOPARSE builds are able to load JSON only.
+*Note:* You'll need the full build to load .proto data. light builds are able to load JSON only.

 #### Loading .proto files